 c) Chemicals

-Chemical pesticides tend to be a one-stop solution to getting rid of most pests give you trouble.
+Chemical pesticides tend to be a one-stop solution to getting rid of most pests that give you trouble.
 There are chemicals that will target specific pests.
 However, chemicals tend to cause harm to the environment by harming other organisms that are not pests, and should be the last resort.

 d) Physical/Mechanical Control

 Setting traps and hunting down pests are physical methods of pest control.
 In such a method, one may need to set up a scarecrow or a deterrent of some sort to keep pests at bay.
 You can use fences on exterior walls or a screen to control pests.
-Keeping foodstuff in sealed containers can help keep the bugs away.
+Keeping foodstuffs in sealed containers can help keep the bugs away.

 e) Fumigation